cameronkey/petproduct-sp-ecom/docs/RENDER_DEPLOYMENT.md

-# 🚀 RecipeRush Render Deployment Guide
+# 🚀 Pawsitive Peace Render Deployment Guide

 ## Overview
-This guide will help you deploy both the frontend and backend of RecipeRush on Render, a modern cloud platform that's perfect for Node.js applications.
+This guide will help you deploy both the frontend and backend of Pawsitive Peace on Render, a modern cloud platform that's perfect for Node.js applications.

 ## 📋 Prerequisites
 - [Render account](https://render.com) (free tier available)